tfwu/RGM-AOGTracker/README.md

 ### Third-party libraries
 sudo apt-get install build-essential cmake libboost1.55-all-dev libopencv-dev libeigen3-dev  libfftw3-dev graphviz mpich2

+Note: please use libboost1.55-all-dev for the best practice.

 ###  The TRAX library for VOT
 It is needed for integrating AOGTracker4VOT into vot-toolkit.
 Please follow the instrunctions at https://github.com/votchallenge/trax.git.